cravieira/tqhd/README.md

 deactivate
 ```

-After installing the dependencies, test the installation by executing all models and download their datasets:
+After installing the dependencies, test the installation with:
 ```
 ./paper-datasets.sh
 ```

+The script downloads the required datasets and test the execution of all HDC applications required for the paper.
 If `paper-datasets.sh` runs correctly, your environment is ready to run the experiments.

 ## Running Experiments